-Keep your tablets in their blister pack until it is time to take them.
-The tablets will not keep if you take them out of their blister.
+Keep your tablets in the blister foil until it is time to take them.
+If you take MILIVIN OD out of the blister foil, it will not keep well.

-Do not store MILIVIN OD, or any other medicine, in a bathroom or near a sink.
-Do not leave it in the car or on window sills.
+Do not store MILIVIN OD or any other medicine in the bathroom or near a sink.
+Do not leave it on a windowsill or in the car on hot days.
 Heat and dampness can destroy some medicines.

 MILIVIN OD* 15, 30 & 45 (15, 30 & 45 mg mirtazapine) are presented in pack size of 30 & 90 tablets in blister.